 Based on the progress reports published in FY2020, FY2221, FY2322, and FY2423, 100% of the high priority project, 72% of the medium priority projects, and about 54% of the total projects established in the 2014 Bike Plan have been completed.
 The remaining projects have been re-evaluated and incorporated in the 2024 Bike Plan.
-Map 2 shows the existing bike network on campus.
+Map 3 shows the existing bike network on campus.
 The campus north of Kirby Avenue is well connected with bicycle infrastructure.
 Most of the projects proposed in the 2024 Campus Bike Plan are located to the south of Kirby Avenue and west of Campus to improve safety and connectivity.

-The university has 17 bicycle repair stations on campus as shown in Map 3.
+The university has 17 bicycle repair stations on campus as shown in Map 4.
 As part of the smart campus campaign, the university has purchased and installed several bicycle and pedestrian counters (Eco-Counters) on campus.
-As of May 2024, ten Eco-Counters have been installed on campus and 14 more have been purchased and approved (by the Architecture Review Committee24) to be installed on campus.25
+As of December 2024, 23 Eco-Counters have been installed on campus and one more has been approved (by the Architecture Review Committee24) to be installed on campus.25

-As of May 2024, the university can accommodate secured parking for up to 13,813 bicycles on campus.26 Additionally, in 2021, the university installed an enclosed bicycle shelter close to Ikenberry Commons, which can accommodate up to 96 bicycles.27 This shelter is highly utilized, so additional shelters would be beneficial at high bike traffic locations on campus.
+As of May 2024, the university can accommodate secured parking for up to 13,813 bicycles on campus.26 Additionally, in 2021, the university, which can accommodate up to 96 bicycles.27 This shelter is highly utilized, so additional shelters would be beneficial at high bike traffic locations on campus.